-Zoom’s Real‑Time Media Streams (RTMS) is a new WebSocket‑based streaming API built to provide live access to meeting audio, video, transcripts, chat messages, and participant events as they occur.
-Unlike Zoom’s traditional REST APIs, which are asynchronous and post-meeting, RTMS lets you hook into Zoom’s media pipeline to receive live data—down to individual video frames, transcription, and speaker-change notifications.
-RTMS is still in active development, so pricing, supported features, and aspects of the protocol may change.
+Zoom’s Real‑Time Media Streams (RTMS) is a WebSocket‑based streaming API built to provide live access to media like meeting audio, video, transcripts, and participant events as they occur.
+Unlike Zoom’s traditional REST APIs, which are asynchronous and post-meeting, RTMS lets you hook into Zoom’s media pipeline to receive live data, down to individual video frames, transcription, and speaker-change notifications.
+RTMS is still a newer product so supported features and aspects of the protocol may change.

 RTMS Cheat Sheet

-- No Bots Required: Provides in-meeting access without bot participants
+- No Bots Required: RTMS provides in-meeting access without bot participants.

 Data you can access through RTMS